-Disney hasn’t announced if TRON Lightcycle / Run will offer Rider Switch when it opens, but we assume it most likely will, just like many of the other thrill rides do across Disney World.
+TRON Lightcycle / Run does offer Rider Switch, just like many of the other thrill rides do across Disney World.

 Rider Switch allows guests with children who are too small to ride to take turns on the thrill rides with height requirements while another adult or adults in the group wait with the kiddo.

-If TRON does offer Rider Switch, it’s important to keep the following in mind:
+If using Rider Switch, it’s important to keep the following in mind:

 What to expect when you ride

 The TRON queue starts outside of the ride, so depending on how long the line happens to be, you may end up standing outside in the Florida sun for awhile.